Case - Traveldeal

 Nothing is less true.All available, raw data within the Google Cloud environment is brought to a machine learning platform.
 Within this platform, it is then calculated which deals, in theory, best suit the customer and when they should ideally be sent.
 This data is sent back to the Google Cloud environment, which then transfers the relevant values to the ESP and the CDP.
 This allows us to not only adjust the product feed in the mail, but also show the same recommendations on site.

 In the future, first-party data will become increasingly important.
 Building a one-to-one customer relationship is the most valuable asset a company has.
 When you are better able to understand the needs of your customers than a competitor, it will be good for the growth of your company.

-This translates into technical possibilities to share data with, for example, advertising platforms such as Facebook and Google, data exchange with e-mail packages, personalization of web experiences, customer service and all future ways to communicate with customers.
-By investing in customer confidence to share data with your organization, you are in the best position to respond to all changes in the landscape of the future.
+This translates into technical possibilities to share data with, for example, advertising platforms such as Facebook and Google, data exchange with e-mail packages, personalisation of web experiences, customer service and all future ways to communicate with customers.
+By investing in customer confidence to share data with your organisation, you are in the best position to respond to all changes in the landscape of the future.